kevencript/metadevs-nft-minter/README.md

 Instala todas as dependências do projeto dentro da pasta "node_modules"

-#
-### `npm start`

-Inicia a aplicação no modo de desenvolvimento.\
-Acesse [http://localhost:3000](http://localhost:3000) para visualizar a página no seu browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-#
 ### `Criar um aquivo .env para as variáveis de ambiente`

 Esse arquivo deve conter as seguintes inforações advindas do Piñata & Alchemy